Sunnyyvaj/osticket-prereqs/README.md

   ![image](https://github.com/Sunnyyvaj/osticket-prereqs/assets/165757391/9ae32d84-90c7-4a06-8ec0-92e40e480d58)

-  Create a Resource Group on azure.
+The first thing we do is create a Resource Group on azure.

   ![image](https://github.com/Sunnyyvaj/osticket-prereqs/assets/165757391/b75db335-15eb-4b2d-b1d1-541087094126)

   From this picture.
 Go ahead and type in RG-Osticket for resource group name.
 You can set the region to anything.
   After doing that, hit the review and create button and the resource group will begin to start downloading.

   ![image](https://github.com/Sunnyyvaj/osticket-prereqs/assets/165757391/a9a27c1f-3126-4d60-ab4f-6dc2e8cc3a23)

   Now we can also create our VM (Virtual Machine).
 Make sure to check the box under the word LICENSEING before moving onto the next step and creating and reviwing the VM.
-  Also don't forget to write down username and password that was created while creating the VM.
+  Also don't forget to write down your username and password that was created while creating the VM.

+  (Side note: Don't make a habit of writing down the username and password.)

   ![image](https://github.com/Sunnyyvaj/osticket-prereqs/assets/165757391/6f08222d-2221-4a99-8edc-6927aae3ebe2)

   Once the Resource Group and VM are created.
 We can now go to the VM tab and copy the public IP address.

   ![image](https://github.com/Sunnyyvaj/osticket-prereqs/assets/165757391/50353da9-3790-44e5-acb6-b087992a6144)